Chicken, Asparagus & Plantain Breakfast Balance Bowl (AIP, Paleo, Whole 30)

 One of the most common questions I get is how I eat breakfast without eggs, milk, coffee and grains.
 What does one eat for breakfast if not oatmeal, cereal, or scrambled eggs?
 A few years ago, I would’ve had the exact same question!
 I was an oatmeal and egg white fiend (my husband jokes about how much I bring up oatmeal in my childhood stories) and often had cereal as a meal replacement.
 Society makes us believe that there are acceptable and non-acceptable breakfast foods and eggs and grains are about all you can logically have for breakfast.
 News flash… they’re wrong.

 Though it’s both tempting and comforting to go for traditional breakfast foods, it’s not necessary.
 Breakfast can be anything.
-And in reality, breakfast should be balanced and nutrient dense to set the tone for a balanced day.
-Grain heavy breakfasts with fat free milks and caffeine hits spike our blood sugar and get us started the wrong foot for the day.
+And in reality, breakfast should be balanced and nutrient-dense to set the tone for a balanced day.
+Grain heavy breakfasts with fat-free milk and caffeine hits spike our blood sugar and get us started the wrong foot for the day.

 Keep in mind that this varies from person to person.
 I don’t always have starch at breakfast, and sometimes I have lighter or bigger breakfasts depending on my food and what I’m doing that day.
 But generally, here are some guidelines…

 Healthy protein is important for starting the day!

 Green or Non-starchy Veggies

 Green and non-starchy veggies are always a must!
 They’re packed with vitamins and nutrients that we need for a healthy diet and starting our day with them is always a good idea!

 That may mean having a leafy greens like kale, arugula, or romaine lettuce, or a veggie like an asparagus, cabbage, cauliflower, broccoli etc. Whatever it is, make sure the bulk of your plate is veggie-based.